How Much Will It Cost?

 Click here for more about Why Inspections Are Important?

-Single homes will take about 4 hours, townhomes will take about 3 1/2 hours, and all condos (one level and two level) will take about 2 1/2 hours.
-These times include the 35 minutes that it takes to type the inspection report in the home following the inspection.
+Single homes will take about 3 to 4 hours, townhomes will take about 3 hours, and all condos (one level and two level) will take about 2 hours.

-When Will I Get the Inspection Report and Pictures?
-Top
+When Will I Get the Inspection Report and Photos?

 In Virginia, I inspect in the following counties: Fairfax, Arlington, Prince William, Loudoun, Fauquier, and Stafford.
 In Maryland, I inspect in all of Montgomery, and Prince George's Counties.
 In addition to Virginia and Maryland, I also serve Washington D.C.